 For the first time, the Contrasting Visions of Ireland exhibition allows the visitor to compare the work of these two major artists, their constructions of the New Ireland and their distinctive representations of its terrain and its people.

-Jack B. Yeats and Paul Henry: Contrasting Visions of Ireland is open to the public from June 2 to September 30, 2017 in The Hunt Museum, Limerick City.
+Jack B. Yeats and Paul Henry: Contrasting Visions of Ireland is open to the public until September 30, 2017 in The Hunt Museum, Limerick City.

 To find out more about this exhibition, click here.

 To read more about The Hunt Museum, click here.